kobolabs/epub-spec/README.md

 A synthetic spread in a Fixed Layout ePub is when two separate page files are rendered together on-screen.
 The [`rendition:spread` property](http://www.idpf.org/epub/fxl/#property-spread) in the OPF determines when synthetic spreads will be rendered.
 Supplying a value to this property that is suitable for the content is an important step in making Fixed Layout content as legible as possible on smaller screens.

 Usually, a synthetic spread is only desirable when a device is in landscape orientation because the spread can be rendered without scaling any pages down.
 In portrait orientation, it is often best to display a single page because it makes the greatest use of the available space.
-To achieve this optimal display, use `auto` or `landscape` as the value for `rendition:spread`:
+To achieve this optimal display as long as each file contains only a single page, use `auto` or `landscape` as the value for `rendition:spread`:

 ```html
 <meta property="rendition:spread">auto</meta>